About the Department

-U.S. News & World Report ranks Clarkson in its 2011 "Best Undergraduate Engineering Programs" at schools whose highest degree is a Ph.D and in its 2011 issue of "America’s Best Graduate Schools."
+U.S. News & World Report includes Clarkson in its 2014 "Best Undergraduate Engineering Programs" at schools whose highest degree is a Ph.D and in its 2014 issue of "America’s Best Graduate Schools."
 The placement rate for our chemical engineers is among the nation's highest.

 Our program includes a significant amount of applied math, engineering, and chemistry.
 Additional courses in economics, ethics, and communications skills are vital to developing professional engineers able to make significant contributions to society.

 That's why our graduates are sought both for their strong technical skills and their versatility.
 Their quality is reflected by high starting salaries.
 Our graduates work in sectors that include: production of chemicals, pharmaceuticals, plastics and other synthetics; petroleum refining; engineering design and construction; equipment manufacture; nuclear energy; pollution control; energy conservation; bio-engineering and microelectronics.